Duffew/debt-deliverance/README.md

         *Footer showing social media links*

 + Steps Page
     - Bridge Metaphor Image - The image of the bridge provides visual clarification that the user is on a new page.
-The bridge is in a garden, building on the garden theme established with the Welcome page.
+The bridge is in a garden, building on the Garden theme established with the Welcome page.
 The bridge also represents crossing over from one place to another.
 As the user follows the steps to get out of debt, they too should cross a divide.
 The red font highlighting the user's curent page was colour picked from this image to provide consistancy.

         <img src="assets/screenshots/bridge.png" alt="bridge image screenshot">